alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 Last known metric "Load_Average" is < 10
 ```

-But maybe you want to define more specific condition, for example :
+Maybe you want to define more specific condition, for example :

 ```
 The load average of the system is less than 10